lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Static Context Header Compression (SCHC)  offers a great level of flexibility in the processing of fields.
-Static context means that values in the context field do not change during the transmission, avoiding complex resynchronization mechanisms, incompatible with LPWA characteristics.
+Static context means that values in the context describing field values do not change during the transmission, avoiding complex resynchronization mechanisms, incompatible with LPWA characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small identifier.

-This document describes the compression/decompression process and apply it to IPv6/UDP headers compression, Other protocols such as CoAP will be described in a separate document.
+This document describes the generic compression/decompression process and apply it to IPv6/UDP headers.
+Other protocols such as CoAP will be described in a separate document.

 --- middle

 # Introduction {#Introduction}

-Headers compression is mandatory to bring the internet protocols to the node within a LPWA network {{I-D.minaburo-lp-wan-gap-analysis}}.
+Header compression is mandatory to bring the internet connectivity to the node within a LPWA network {{I-D.minaburo-lp-wan-gap-analysis}}.

 Some LPWA networks properties can be exploited for an efficient header
 compression:

 * Topology is star oriented, therefore all the packets follows the same path.
-  For the needs of this draft, the architecture can be summarized to End-Systems (ES) exchanging information with LPWAN Application Server (LA).
-The exchange goes through a LPWA Compressors (LC).
-Both LC maintain a static context for compression.
+  For the needs of this draft, the architecture can be summarized to Things or End-Systems (ES) exchanging information with LPWAN Application Server (LA) through a Network Gateway (NG).
-  Static context means that context information is not learned during the exchange.

 * Traffic flows are mostly deterministic, since End-Systems embed built-in applications.
 Contrary to computers or smartphones, new applications cannot be easily installed.

-The Static Context Header Compression (SCHC) combines the advantages of RoHC {{RFC5795}}
+The Static Context Header Compression (SCHC) is defined for this environment.
-context, which offers a great level of flexibility in the processing of fields, and 6LoWPAN {{RFC4944}} behavior to elide fields that are known from the other side.
 Static context means that values in the context field do not change during the transmission, avoiding complex resynchronization mechanisms, incompatible with LPWA characteristics.
 In most of the cases, IPv6/UDP headers are reduced